I read an article on the Canadian Budget Binder about the most expensive grocery stores in Canada.

-One day I saw a “deal” at the real Canadian Superstore on these Dare crackers that I buy from time to time.
-The price was $2.99 and the deal was buy two and get the third one free.
+One day I saw a “deal” at Save On Foods on these Dare crackers that I buy from time to time.
+The price was $4 and the deal was buy one at the regular price and buy a second one for half price.
+That would be two bags for $6.
 The price on the same Dare crackers at either Walmart or Real Canadian Superstore is just under $2.
 One store will be $1.97 and the other $1.88.
-If I wanted three bags, I’d still save a few pennies buying them at one of the other stores.
-If I only wanted one bag, I’d be spending a dollar more at Save On Foods.
+If I wanted two bags, it costs a few pennies less than one bag at Save On.

 You know how everyone has a place where they run in to grab a couple of things, but it’s not where they’d do the majority of their grocery stopping because it’s more expensive than the other stores.

 Well, Save on Foods has become “that place”.